 For the questions about the Gaelic language, 73 per cent of respondents said we have strengthened the profile of the Gaelic language.

 63 per cent of respondents were satisfied overall with Council Services and this score is the same as last year.
 Participants were also asked if they were more or less satisfied with our services than they were last year.
 62.5 per cent of participants stated that their level of satisfaction had increased or remained about the same.

 Respondents were also asked which services they considered to be the most important.

 The top ten services in terms of the public's perception are:

-- Public Parks and other open spaces- 21 per cent
+- Public parks and other open spaces- 23 per cent

-For respondents who during the past year had made a complaint to us in the last 12 months, 25 per cent were very or fairly satisfied with how they were handled, a decrease from 34 per cent the previous year.
+For respondents who had made a complaint to us in the last 12 months, 31 per cent were "very" or "fairly" satisfied with how they were handled, an increase from 23 per cent for 2018.

 When asked, people in Highland tend to classify their communities as geographically, such as "my village" (42 per cent), "my street/ immediate neighbourhood" (42 per cent), "Highland" (40 per cent), or "My town" (36 per cent).